unahouExosite/docs/widget/README.md

 }
 ```

-- `Unit` is a string set by the user input in the device popup.
+- `unit` is a string set by the user input in the device popup.

 #### Portal Resources Example